Teacher Model Fingerprinting Attacks Against Transfer Learning: Evaluation

 \subsubsection{Impact of Fine-Tuning}

 Fine-tuning is a commonly adopted strategy for better model performance or faster model convergence~\cite{EMBBV09}.
 Here, we explore how fine-tuning techniques affect the attack.

-\mypara{Setup} Basically, in our experiment, we group pre-trained layers by separating them by the pooling layers, and we call each separated part a ``block''.
-In our experiment, we freeze or fine-tune blocks instead of individual layers.
-We report the number of blocks for each $\featureextractor$ in our experiment in~\autoref{table:teacher_model}.
-We study three cases: frozen feature extractor, the last transferred block tunable, and the last two transferred blocks tunable.

-\mypara{Results} We have achieved 100\% inference accuracy on both cases: where the last block is fine-tuned and where the last two blocks are fine-tuned.
-The results indicate that we can still make accurate inferences against fine-tuning.
+\mypara{Setup} Recall that we divide pre-trained feature extractors into blocks.
+We study the following cases: frozen feature extractor, and the last one to five blocks get fine-tuned.
+In general, when more blocks get fine-tuned, more disturbances are introduced to the pre-trained model.

-We present fingerprinting vectors against CIFAR100 in~\autoref{fig:fine-tuned} as an example to demonstrate how different fine-tuned neural network layers affect the attack accuracy.
-Our key observation is that the eccentricity of fingerprinting vectors significantly decreases when we fine-tune pre-trained layers of ResNet18.
-For example, for attacks against black boxes transferred from ResNet18 on CIFAR100 tasks (fifth subfigure of \autoref{fig:fixed_feature_extractor}, \autoref{fig:cifar100_-1}, \autoref{fig:cifar100_-2}), as more blocks get fine-tuned, the highest $\proportion$ of each fingerprinting vector reduces from [0.97, 0.99, 0.99], to [0.71, 0.63, 0.78], and then [0.26, 0.17, 0.12].
-We also statistically study the eccentricity of $\fingerprintingvector$ as exhibited in~\autoref{fig:tunable_blocks}.
-We can find that, except for targets transferred from ResNet18, fine-tuning high-level pre-trained layers of other remaining black boxes has little impact on the attack performance.
-One possible reason is that $\featureextractor$ of ResNet18 is a shallower one with only five blocks.
-A higher ratio of fine-tuned pre-trained blocks would probably cause more distinctive changes in the latent feature.
-But it is not the only reason, as fine-tuning other shallow pre-trained $\featureextractor$ like AlexNet does not affect the attack performance.
-After checking the pre-trained model architecture, we find another potential cause of this phenomenon: ResNet18 contains batch normalization layers between convolution layers.
+\mypara{Results} We evaluate the average inference accuracy for each case and plot them in~\autoref{fig:tunable_blocks_avg_acc}.
+In general, the inference accuracy is likely to decrease when more parameters get fine-tuned.
+We present fingerprinting vectors when one and two blocks get fine-tuned in~\autoref{fig:last_one_fine_tuned} and~\autoref{fig:last_two_fine_tuned}.
+We also statistically study the eccentricity of $\fingerprintingvector$ as exhibited in~\autoref{fig:tunable_blocks_avg_ecc}.
+Our key observation is that the eccentricity of fingerprinting vectors significantly decreases when we fine-tune pre-trained layers of ResNet18, MobileNetV2, and DenseNet121, while fine-tuning high-level pre-trained layers of other targets have less impact on the attack performance.
+After checking the pre-trained model architecture, we find another potential cause of this phenomenon: ResNet18, MobileNetV2, and DenseNet121 contain batch normalization layers between convolution layers.
 When fine-tuned on new datasets, the empirical mean and variance of the batch normalization layer are updated gradually.
 It may cause a significant change in the latent feature representation, breaking the basic assumption that the $\featureextractor'(\cdot)\approx\featureextractor(\cdot)$.
-Meanwhile, for these black boxes without fine-tuned batch normalization layers, the changes of $\fingerprintingvector$ are nearly negligible.